spiritphyz/T-Unit/README.md

  - `tests/tests.sample.js`
  - `app/app.sample.js`

-The 2 files contain sample Behavior Driven Development style tests for you to see the English-like sentence structure of individual tests.
+They have sample tests for you to see the English-like sentence structure of Behavior Driven Development style unit testing.
 To run the sample tests, replace the original `tests.js` and `app.js` with the above files and open `SpecRunner.html` in your browser.
 To see all the available test functions, check out the [Chai BDD API Reference](http://chaijs.com/api/bdd/).